JeovaniMartinez/Android-Utils/docs/utilities/extension-functions.md

 ### TypeOrResource.kt

-Set of extensions to parse a value as a data type, or to get the value of resources.
+Set of extensions to parse a value as a data type, or to get the value from resources.

 ---